RClueX/AppSec_QnA/Scenario  Based Question.md

 with two years of experience in `information security`, I have conducted many security assessments of Web Application Security, Mobile Security, Network VAPT, and API security.

-I have `handled many projects for various clients of different sector` including e-commerce, health care, finance, telecom, etc.
+I have `handled many projects for various clients of different sector` including e-commerce, health care, finance, telecom,etc.

 Currently I am Working with an e-commerce client handling their web and mobile applications and on the closure of the reported vulnerabilities.